7 Introduction to R and the Tidyverse

 geom_bar(aes(x = species_ordered)) # bars are ordered by size

-1. Look at the mtcars dataset and read up on the meaning of its variables with the help operator ?. mtcars is a test dataset integrated in R and can be accessed by typing mtcars in the console
+1. Look at the mtcars dataset and read up on the meaning of its variables with the help operator ?. mtcars is a test dataset integrated in R and can always be accessed just by typing mtcars in the console.

-2. Visualize the relationship between Gross horsepower and 1/4 mile time
+2. Visualise the relationship between Gross horsepower and 1/4 mile time.

 ?mtcars